lbcb-sci/BadRead-Meta-Fork/README.md

+## About

+This project, BadRead-Meta-Fork, is a modified version of [Badread](https://github.com/rrwick/Badread).
+Many thanks to Ryan Wick for developing and sharing Badread under the GNU General Public License v3 (GPL-3.0), which made this work possible.

+This modified version follows the same GPL-3.0 license and includes the following changes:

+- Removed generation of quality scores
+- Removed output of actual identity and identity-based quality scores

+---

 <p align="center"><picture><source srcset="images/logo-dark.png" media="(prefers-color-scheme: dark)"><img src="images/logo.png" alt="Badread" width="75%"></picture></p>

 Badread is a long-read simulator tool that makes – you guessed it – bad reads!
 It can imitate many kinds of problems one might encounter in real long-read sets: chimeras, low-quality regions, systematic basecalling errors and more.